Sanyo Micro Pack 35: Cartridge

 The recording cartridges were made of transparent plastic and measured 2.6 × 2.9 × 1.9 in.

 The Channel Master version of the cartridge was labeled as the "Model 6595" and contained 250 ft of tape.
 The ¼ inch wide magnetic tape was guided in a diagonal at the open upper side of the cartridge on tilted rollers in the upper corners in the cartridge.
 Inside the machine the drive tape head and erase head were installed in an equivalent tilted angle.
 The analog mono sound recording was a single track per side of the cartridge.
 Each end of the tape got a conductive mark to stop tape transport.
 A push button on top of the player was in installed to override the conductive stripe and allow the cartridge to be played in the opposite direction.
 In all operating modes the cartridge was held in place by another pin which also disengaged the reel brake.

 Market

 The high level of wow and flutter in the tape transport and the low frequency response made the device less useful for music.
 The format, which appeared a year after Compact Cassette soon lost market share.

-In Popular Media
+In popular media

-An unbranded version of the Sanyo Micro Pack 35 was briefly featured in the 1967-68 series of The Prisoner in the episode "the general".
+An unbranded version of the Sanyo Micro Pack 35 was briefly featured in the 1967–68 series of The Prisoner in the episode "The General".